EURECA

 Questions:

-1. How should we design buildings to follow sustainable development and nature protection principles?
+1. How can we incorporate sustainable development and nature conservation principles into building design?

-2. How can we prevent bird collisions with hard transparent surfaces like windows or sound barriers?
+2. What measures can be taken to avoid bird collisions with solid transparent surfaces such as windows or noise barriers?

 Additional comments: